prometheusresearch-archive/react-stylesheet/README.md

 React Stylesheet
 ================

-React Stylesheet is a methodology for styling React components.
+React Stylesheet is a methodology (and a library) for styling React components.

 The main principle of React Stylesheet is that all styling should be done with React components alone.